yclim95/project-management-foundation/README.md

 - Next, determine who the stakeholder listens to (Advisors)
 - Then, identify the project objectives (stakeholders care about & how they prioritize them)
 - Categorize each Stakeholder by (Influence & Interest) in the project
-- Finally, DOCUMENT the stakhollder's contributions to the project (expectations) & who to turn to for things you need
+- Finally, DOCUMENT the stakeholder's contributions to the project (expectations) & who to turn to for things you need
 ```

 ## 2.4 Identify Project Goals